 - Parallel polyamory: Each individual is aware of the relationships of the other partner, but is not too involved in their partners’ other relationships

 Shivanya further talks about the most common form of polyamory today.
-She says, “Most polyamorous people these days don’t wish to merge their identity, their lives, their responsibilities with the other partner, nor do they feel the need to share homes, in contrast to the concept of “The One”.
+She says, “Most polyamorous people these days don’t wish to merge their identity, their lives, their responsibilities with the other partner, nor do they feel the need to share homes.
 They know they are all polyamorous, but they essentially live a solo life, coming together for love.”

 In non-hierarchical polyamory, people don’t prioritize one relationship over others.
 All partners are equally important, and time is allotted as per the bandwidth and need of everyone involved.
 They don’t necessarily live together as well.